 Even though you will have bought the property, a leasehold basically means you still have a landlord.
-You may be paying for a mortgage and have the bills to show for it, but essentially you are leasing the property.
+You may be paying for a house repayments and have the bills to show for it, but essentially you are leasing the property.

 How do you find out how long a lease is left?

 There's a few ways that you can find out how long is left on a lease.
 If you're a buyer, then typically the estate agent should be able to tell you how long as they will have access to the lease title.

 Another option is to look at the Land Rigstery, which for a charge of £7 you can get a copy of the Leasehold Title.
 This will clearly tell you how long is left.

 When reading the Leasehold title you can find the term that the lease expires underneath the sentence that should read something along the lines of "under which the land is held:"

 If the leasehold of your property does expire, then the property will revert ‘back’ to being a freehold instead of a leasehold.
 This will therefore mean ownership of the land and building will go back to the freeholder.